junaidofficial786/weather-app---js/frontend/README.md

 ## Contributing

-If you find any issues or have suggestions for improvement, please open an issue or submit a pull request on GitHub.
+If you find any issues or have suggestions for improvement, please open an issue or submit a pull http on GitHub.

 ## License